Is Your Patent Prosecution Strategy Smart Enough?

-- How many office actions an examiner is likely to give before allowance?
+- How many office actions this examiner is likely to give before allowance?

-- What works better with this examiner – an interview of an amendment?
+- What works better with this examiner — an interview or an amendment?

-- What type of response has worked the best in the past with this examiner?
+- What type of responses has worked the best in the past with this examiner?

-- What are the chances of the application to get granted if it’s taken to RCE stage?
+- What are the chances of the application getting granted if it’s taken to RCE stage?

-- What could be the possible outcome of an interview with a particular examiner?
+- What could be the possible outcome of an interview with this particular examiner?

-But as we said, this was an eye opener case for Joe.
-He decided to not get the situation better of him.
-He started contemplating a solid solution.
-And he found one.
-He figured out the answers to the above questions.
+As we said, this was an eye-opening case for Joe.
+He decided to not let the situation get the better of him.
+He started contemplating a solid solution and found one.
+He had figured out the answers to the above questions.

 No, Joe didn’t have an epiphany nor he used his experience in some other way for sailing the boat through a sea of uncertainty.
 But he found a really concrete solution.

 Yes, Joe used actionable Examiner Analytics that helped him craft a smart patent prosecution strategy.
 Are you still wondering what Joe did or used?
 Time to pull the curtains.